Balaidas Chatterjee: India: 1948 Summer Olympics

 After gaining independence from Great Britain in 1947, India sent a football team to the 1948 Summer Olympics in London, England.
 Chatterjee became head coach of India and he had prepared the team that defeated Department Store XI 15–0 on 13 July, and Metropolitan Police F.C.
 3–1 on 16 July.
 As part of preparation, they toured to Europe and went on to defeat English teams, Pinner F.C.
 9–1 on 24 July, Hayes F.C.
 4–1 on 26 July, and Alexandra Park FC 8–2 on 28 July.

 In the main tournament, their first match was against Burma, but the game was a walkover.
 India played their one and only match of the tournament against France, in which Chatterjee was the head coach of the Indian side.
 India lost the match 2–1 through goals from René Courbin and René Persillon, with the Indian goal coming from Sarangapani Raman.
 His team was having some legendary footballers of the country, captain Talimeren Ao, Sailen Manna, Sheoo Mewalal, Mahabir Prasad, and Ahmed Khan.
 After the tournament, Indian footballers' bravery and brilliance in bare feet, earned them admiration of Princess Margaret, younger sister of Queen Elizabeth II.

 India later went on to play few friendly matches in their Nederlands tour, where they went down to Sparta Rotterdam, but managed to win 5–1 against Ajax Amsterdam.

 India: 1953–54

-Chatterjee again took charge of India in 1953 and managed the team in Quadrangular Series in Rangoon.
+Chatterjee again took charge of India in 1953 and managed the team in Asian Quadrangular Football Tournament in Rangoon.
 India won title as few new faces like Amal Dutta, Anthony Patrick, and Chandan Singh Rawat. got the opportunity to play.